 If you need to find a place to stay in Pella, visit the Pella Chamber of Commerce website for information about local accommodations.

 In general, spouses, support person or children may visit at any time.
 For safety reasons, visitors must be buzzed in by a staff member.
-While standing outside the entrance, please press the intercom button to your right to signal staff.
+Press the intercom button on the left wall by the nursery viewing window to alert staff that you are here to visit.

 At the request of our physicians, children less than 12 years old and not a sibling of the baby are not allowed into obstetrics, but are invited to view the baby through the nursery viewing window.